cheminfo/eln-docs/docs/includes/multi_value_graph/README.md

 <details>
     <summary>
-    You can superimpose multiple curve on the same plot.
+    You can superimpose multiple curves on the same plot.
     </summary>
     <div>